 \section{Simulations}

 We conducted simulations to evaluate the finite-sample performance of the proposed methods.
-We consider two scenarios: a proof-of-concept scenario and a more realistic vaccine-trials scenario.
-The proof-of-concept scenario uses a simple data-generating mechanism that demonstrates the potential advantage of using the estimated surrogate index as potential surrogate.
-Here, the trial-level correlations for the estimated surrogate indices (i.e., the data-adaptive parameters) were much closer to 1 than the trial-level correlations for the untransformed surrogate endpoints; this is also reflected in the corresponding estimators and inferences.
+We considered two scenarios: a proof-of-concept scenario and a more realistic vaccine-trials scenario.
+The proof-of-concept scenario uses a simple data-generating mechanism that demonstrates the advantage of using the estimated surrogate index as putative surrogate.
+Here, the trial-level correlations for the estimated surrogate indices (i.e., the data-adaptive parameters) were much closer to 1 than the trial-level correlations for the original surrogates.
 The vaccine-trials scenario has a more realistic data-generating mechanism.
-In the remainder of this section, we summarize the main findings of the simulations, focusing on the vaccine-trials scenario.
-The simulations are discussed in full detail in Appendix \ref{appendix:simulation-results}.
+We summarize the main findings of the simulations below and disucss the simulations in full detail in Appendix \ref{appendix:simulation-results}.

-In all simulations, two finite-sample adjustments are used.
-First, in (\ref{eq:plug-in-estimator}), the variance of $(\Hat{\alpha}^g, \Hat{\beta})$ is estimated by dividing by $N - 1$ instead of $N$.
-Second, the sandwich estimator in (\ref{eq:sandwich-estimator}) is adjusted by multiplying it with $N/(N - 1)$ and confidence intervals based on the normal approximation and sandwich estimator are computed using the $t$ distribution with $N - 1$ degrees of freedom (instead of the normal distribution).

-Confidence intervals constructed using the bootstrap (BCa) and the sandwich estimator showed reduced coverage in small-sample settings ($N = 6$); however, coverage improves as the number of trials increases.
+Confidence intervals constructed using the bootstrap and the sandwich estimator showed reduced coverage in small-sample settings ($N = 6$); however, coverage improves as the number of trials increases.
 For $N = 12$ and $N = 24$, the sandwich confidence intervals had near-nominal coverage, while the BCa confidence intervals had slight undercoverage.
 For $N = 6$, the sandwich confidence intervals do not always have closer to nominal coverage than the BCa confidence intervals.
 These results indicate that there is no best method for constructing confidence intervals for $N = 6$ and we, therefore, recommend to use different types of confidence intervals simultaneously to increase robustness of the conclusions.
-For larger sample sizes, sandwich confidence intervals should be preferred based on the simulations results.
-We nonetheless also recommend to use multiple types of confidence intervals for larger $N$ as these simulations do not encompass all possible data-generating mechanisms.